norlab-ulaval/libpointmatcher/README.md

 Citing
 ======

-If you use libpointmatcher in an academic contest, please cite the following publication:
+If you use libpointmatcher in an academic context, please cite the following publication:

 	@INPROCEEDINGS{pomerleau11tracking,
 		author = {François Pomerleau and Stéphane Magnenat and Francis Colas and Ming Liu and Roland Siegwart},